lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         The unadjusted results and figure has been added to the main paper and described in the results section.
-We've also added a sensitivity analysis confirming which covariate attenuates the associations.
+We've also added a sensitivity analysis confirming which covariate(s) attenuates the associations.

     - *"In a trajectory analysis, the interaction between time and the main predictor (NEFA in this case) is of major interest.
 The authors check for